Saint Paul Neighborhood Network (Community Media)

 Site History and Mission

 Since 1985 SPNN has been the Cable Access Provider for the City of Saint Paul.
-Our mission is to increase civic engagement in Saint Paul by providing an avenue for free speech on the Cable Access Television Network.
-We provide training, check out equipment, and have 5 Cable Access Channels available to the public.
+Our mission is to increase civic engagement in Saint Paul by providing an avenue for free speech and media creation.
+We provide training, check out equipment, and have 4 Cable Access Channels available to the public.

 Preferred Site Schedule for Member